rmithun/scrapping/README.md

-# scrapping
+# Scrapping

+## How to run
-# Create a virtualenv with python3
+- Create a virtualenv with python3
-# Activate the env
+- Activate the env
-# Clone the repo to local
+- Clone the repo to local
-# install requirements through pip install
+- install requirements through pip install
-# run demo.py to check the results
+- run demo.py to check the results

 ## Note

-# For kickstarter api scrapping set 'PITCH_CATEGORY' in 'core/config.py'
+- For kickstarter api scrapping set 'PITCH_CATEGORY' in 'core/config.py' (bydefault it is set to 'art')